 5. Daily visual reinforcement

 Every day on your phone is a new language adventure.
 One that doesn’t even need a dictionary.
 Seeing 設定 below the settings icon, 時計 below the clock, 音楽 below music will tell you what the words mean without ever having to look them up.
 Seeing them every day slams them into your long term memory.
-This is a high tech version of Daily Defender.

 4. Increase Japanese interaction frequency

 If you are looking for a way to introduce more Japanese to your life there is no better way.
 Apparently people use their phones a lot.
 Every time you use your phone counts as studying now.
 Guilt removal?

 3. Katakana Boost